-During August, there can be up to five Mykonos to Paros ferry crossings per day, taking between 40 minutes and 1 hour and 10 minutes.
+During the high season there are between five and seven Mykonos to Paros ferry crossings per day, taking between 40 minutes and 1 hour and 10 minutes.

 Paros island in Greece